egonnelli/information_retrieval_project/README.md

 * Probabilistic IR System:
 	* Write an IR system able to answer, using a probabilistic model(BIM or BM25);
 	* Free-form text queries;
-	* The system must allow relevance feedback.
+	* The system must allow relevance feedback;
+	* Also the use of pseudo-relevance feedback is possible;